vogelito/glacierprotocol/_docs/overview/key-concepts.md

 ---
 title: Key concepts
-description: Overview of some of the key concepts leveraged by Glacier to make sure your Bitcoin keys are kept safe.
+description: Overview of some of the key concepts leveraged by CryptoGlacier to make sure your crypto keys are kept safe.
 ---

 ## Private Key

-Your currency balance is effectively stored in the Bitcoin blockchain -- the global decentralized ledger.
+Your currency balances are effectively stored in crypto blockchain -- the global decentralized ledger.
 You can imagine a locked box with all of your bitcoins sitting inside of it.
 This box is unlocked with a piece of information known as "private key".
 (Some boxes require multiple